AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `list-activity-goal`

-You can list all your goals in AthletiCLI and see your progress towards them.
+You can list all your set goals and view your progress towards them.

 **Syntax**